Overview

 Keeping an audit log of which device the user is performing actions from

-In order to authenticate the user on the backend using OneAuxilia's SDK, the short-lived session token needs to be passed to the server.
+In order to authenticate the user on the backend using OneAuxilia's SDK, the short-lived needs to be passed to the server.

 To make authenticated requests from the frontend, the approach differs based on whether your client and server are on the same origin.